elixir-lang/elixir-lang.github.com/getting-started/mix-otp/agent.markdown

 Regardless of being async or not, our new test should obviously fail, as none of the functionality is implemented.

 In order to fix the failing test, let's create a file at `lib/kv/bucket.ex` with the contents below.
-Feel free to give a try at implementing the `KV.Bucket` module yourself using agents before peeking the implementation below.
+Feel free to give a try at implementing the `KV.Bucket` module yourself using agents before peeking at the implementation below.

 ```elixir
 defmodule KV.Bucket do